There are more than a dozen different inhaled medicines for COPD and multiple devices. How can you help your patients get the best out of theirs?

 - Recognise the importance of assessing and demonstrating inhaler technique to help patients use inhalers effectively.

-- Implement a practice-based approach to ensure patient inhaler technique and adherence are regularly taught and monitored.
+- Implement a systematic approach to ensure patient inhaler technique and adherence are regularly taught and monitored.